2016 API Tanks, Valves, and Piping Conference & Expo

 Note: Use this link to register only after your companies Sponsor/Exhibitor application has been accepted.
 The registration fee is $395.
 To be eligible for this rate, the additional Sponsor/Exhibitor must be a direct employee of exhibiting or sponsoring company.
 This fee includes full conference registration, including admission to all conference sessions October 12-13, exhibit area, and receptions.
+Note this does not include admission Safe Tank Entry Workshop, Tank Fundamentals, or EPA courses offered October 10-11, 2016.
+To attend those courses you must pay the full admission fee for those courses.
 Registration badges are not interchangeable; swapping or sharing of badges is not allowed.

 Exhibitor Schedule at a Glance

 |3:00 pm - 5:00 pm||Exhibitor Set-Up: Booths 299-314|

 |6:30 am - 7:30 am||Exhibitor Set-Up: Booths 100-312|